lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 As stated in the [intro to this series](https://impure.fun/fun/2021/02/16/journey-to-functional-wonderland/), most devs just care about **writing simple code that works**, but it's surprisingly easy to accidentally stray from that goal which is what may have happened if you answered "yes" to the above.

 You've been creating and using functions your whole developer life, but if functions aren't exclusive to Functional Programming, what makes it "functional" and — more importantly — how can things you're already using possibly solve the problems you may still be facing?

-All great questions, but I'd like to add one more: When you look at this picture, do you see a fridge?
+Last but definitely not least, when you look at the picture below, do you see a fridge?

 <blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">What do you see in the picture?
 A piece of cardboard?
 Some junk?
 No! — It’s a model!<br><br>Thread on models and bounded contexts 1/9<a href="https://twitter.com/hashtag/DDDesign?src=hash&amp;ref_src=twsrc%5Etfw">#DDDesign</a> <a href="https://twitter.com/hashtag/BoundedContext?src=hash&amp;ref_src=twsrc%5Etfw">#BoundedContext</a> <a href="https://t.co/URvUGh6Ho7">pic.twitter.com/URvUGh6Ho7</a></p>&mdash; Vladik Khononov (@vladikk) <a href="https://twitter.com/vladikk/status/1335947978482339841?ref_src=twsrc%5Etfw">December 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>